 When it comes to enhancing the breasts, there are several cosmetic procedures to choose from.
-Many women opt to combine breast lift with breast augmentation.
-Breast lift raises saggy breasts higher on the chest wall for a perkier look.
+Many women opt to combine a breast lift with breast augmentation.
+A breast lift raises saggy breasts higher on the chest wall for a perkier look.
 Breast augmentation uses saline or silicone gel implants to add volume and fullness to the breasts.

 Option 1: Having Breast Lift Done First

 In addition to removing excess skin, breast lift re-sculpts the breast tissue to add fullness to the upper pole of the breasts.
 For some women, this enhancement is enough and breast implants are not needed.
 If this is the case with you, having a standalone breast lift helps you avoid more extensive surgery as well as possibly additional scarring that is needed to accommodate an implant.
 It also helps you avoid the risks that come with breast implants.

 On the other hand, if you are not satisfied with your breast lift results, you may consider undergoing additional surgery for breast implants.
 Staging out procedures comes with a few disadvantages.
 First, you have to undergo surgery twice, and each time you do so, you are exposing yourself to risks associated with surgery.
 Second, you will have to take time off work to recover after every surgery.
 It will also take longer for you to see your final results.
 Finally, staging out procedures is more costly.
 Each time you have surgery, you will need to pay separate fees for the facility, anesthesia, and other items.